bjornarprytz/discovery/readme.md

 - UI
   - If player is inactive on the first move, highlight the options (scale up and down)
-  - On death: Dead end!
+  - Credits autoscroll

+- Polish buttons
+- Music?
+- Cover Image
 - Bigger corpus (Complete Alice in Wonderland?)
-- Credits under options
-  - Sound effects
-  - Font

 - Still support web export